rem1ndsec/ArecontVisionEnum/README.md

 # Usage
 Clone the repo or wget the raw script.
+Create cams.txt and place your camera ip's(ports too unless 80) inside.
-./scan.sh if you want the results in standard output
+./scan.sh if you want the results in standard output.
 ./scan.sh > file.txt to save them to file.

 # Easy Viewing